dagoch/vrixd_examples/README.md

 * A wifi microcontroller that can be programmed using Arduino.
 Sample code is written for the Arduino Yun and the Adafruit Huzzah ESP8266 module.

+* A switch or sensor that will be the input for your game.
+Prototyping supplies like a breadboard and wires.
+I also recommend using a battery to power your micrrocontroller and circuit.
+If your micrcontroller board has a USB jack, you can use a USB battery to power it after you've programmed it.

-* The Arduino IDE plaus the libraries for your board.
+* The Arduino IDE plus the libraries for your board.

 * node.js

 * Unity and the SocketIO plugin by Fabio Panettieri (from the Unity asset store)

+* If you're building for Google Cardboard, you'll need the Cardboard library for Unity

+* Either XCode or the Android SDK, depending on whether you want to deploy your VR app to an iOs or Android phone.

 ### Choose your microcontroller